How to Live Stream with Apple Low-Latency HLSOctober 28, 2020

 Apple Low-Latency HLS allows you to stream live with a sub-three-second latency.
 I’m going to walk you through the process of setting this up using Wowza Streaming Engine.
 The first thing you’re going to need is to go to wowza.com and make sure you have the most recent version of Wowza Streaming Engine.
 Using the downloads link at the top, you can get the most recent version for Windows, Mac, or Linux, and you’re going to want to have version 4.8.5.05 or above for this to work.

 I’m going to show you how to set this up right now.
 The main part that I need directly from this documentation is the configuration of the host port.
 This is the information right here on how to configure it.
-I’ll need the name being StreamLock, the streaming type, VIP address and asterisk port 443.
-I’ll need to enable SSL/ StreamLock and I will need this key store paths.
+I’ll need the name being StreamLock, the streaming type, the IP address in asterisks port 443.
+I’ll need to enable SSL/ StreamLock and I will need this key store pass.
 I’m just going to grab it right here, right now.
-Now to get your StreamLock certificate, you’ll want to go back to Wowza.com.
-And as long as you’re logged in, from the top you can go straight to my account.
+Now to get your StreamLock certificate, you’ll want to go back to wowza.com and as long as you’re logged in, from the top you can go straight to my account.
 And under my account, go to the StreamLock tab.
 From the StreamLock tab, you can just simply put in your license key for Wowza Streaming Engine, as well as enter the IP address you’ll be referencing and then apply for the certificate.

 It does take about an hour or two for it to get set up, but you’ll have the certificate and it’ll appear at the bottom, like so.
 What you’ll need to do next once you have the certificate, is download the certificate and in the process, you’ll also need to create a password and we’re going to be referencing this when we create the port.
 So now I’ve done that, and you can see at the bottom, I have the file.
 I’m going to take the file here and I’m going to move this file into Wowza Media Systems under that Wowza Streaming Engine in the version and within that, the config directory.
 I’m just going to drag this directly to the config directory and as you can see, there it is.
 The next thing I need to do is go into my Wowza Streaming Engine installation and under server, we’re going to go to virtual host setup, and we’re going to edit the setup to add a host port.